26 Surprising Facts About Lisbon, Portugal

 It represents the ravens that escorted the remains of Saint Vincent of Saragossa, the patron saint, during his journey from Sagres to Lisbon.

-The other queer Lisbon fact is there was a raven cult in the city for a very long time.
-The cult inhabited a section of Sao Jorge’s Castle.
+The other queer Lisbon fact is that there was a raven cult in the city for a very long time.
+The cult inhabited a section of São Jorge’s Castle.

-Lisbon locals are referred to as Lisboetas officially, but informally, they are known as Alfacinhas.
+Lisbon locals are officially referred to as Lisboetas, but informally as Alfacinhas.

-Interestingly, the name refers to a lettuce that grew abundantly in this cosmopolitan city’s hills.
+Interestingly, the name refers to a lettuce that grew abundantly on the hills of this cosmopolitan city.

-The coast capital city has a full-blown Roman town under the city center.
+The coastal capital city has a full-blown Roman town under the city centre.
 You can find upper-class homes, swimming pools, galleries, and factories here.
-You can visit these galleries as they are open to tourists a few times a year.
+You can visit these galleries, which are open to tourists a few times a year.

-During World War ll, spying flourished in Lisbon, the main point of entry into and exit from Europe.
+During World War II, espionage flourished in Lisbon, the main gateway to and from Europe.

-The most fascinating fact about Lisbon is that the city is connected with the spying history of the time.
+The most fascinating fact about Lisbon is its connection to its spying history.

-A British writer, Ian Flemming, who created James Bond, was a spy stationed in Lisbon working for the British Secret Service.
+A British writer, Ian Fleming, who created James Bond, was a spy stationed in Lisbon working for the British Secret Service.

 The Estoril Casino on the Portuguese Riviera inspired him to write his first book, Casino Royale.

 The massive 19-km-long trench, dating back to the 18th century, is hidden from tour groups.
-The aqueduct survived the deadliest earthquake in 1755 and is an uncertain UNESCO World Heritage Site today.
+The aqueduct survived the 1755 earthquake and is listed as a UNESCO World Heritage Site today.

 You get a spectacular view of Lisbon when exploring and walking the trench.

-Belem Tower was a state prison for a long time.
-It was constructed in the 16th century as part of the river defense system in Lisbon, with cannons.
+Belém Tower was a state prison for a long time.
+It was constructed in the 16th century as part of Lisbon’s river defense system and featured cannons.

-At the same time, it was used as a state prison for much longer than a defense bulwark.
+At the same time, it was used as a state prison for much longer than as a bulwark of defense.
 It also served as a lighthouse, telegraph office, and customs port.

-Belem Tower features a sculpture of the Indian rhino 🦏.
-It is an exciting story of how it came onto the famous landmark.
+Belem Tower features a sculpture of the Indian rhino.
+It is an exciting story about how it came to be a famous landmark.

 According to legend, the rhino traveled from India to Portugal as a diplomatic gift.
 It had many owners and met a tragic end.

-Yet, it inspired many sculptures and painters to use its image across Europe.
-Still, it would be best to look hard to see it on the tower.
+Yet, it inspired many sculptors and painters to use its image across Europe.

-It sounds profoundly melancholic and aptly represents saudade, which means longing for someone.
+It sounds beautiful and represents saudade, which means longing for someone, but you can’t really translate it, as they say.

-You will hear many stories about where it originated, but the one that stands out is the intermingling of cultures and nationalities.
+You will hear many stories about its origin, but the one that stands out is the intermingling of cultures and nationalities.

 Many believe it started with the enslaved Brazilians and was brought to Lisbon when sailors returned from South America.

-Others say it started with the Moors staying near Lisbon and remained after the Christians took over the reason for the melancholy longing songs.
+Others say it started with the Moors staying near Lisbon and continued after the Christians took over, which explains the melancholy, longing songs.

-A fact is that Fado was inscribed on UNESCO’s list of Intangible Cultural Heritage of Humanity in 2011.
+It is a fact that Fado was inscribed on UNESCO’s List of Intangible Cultural Heritage of Humanity in 2011.

 Walking the cobbled streets and viewing the street and walls, you will see the blue Portuguese tiles known as azulejos around every stop.

-A fact is that you can dig deeper into the evolution and history of where the azulejos started at the dedicated National Tile Museum.
+A fact is that you can delve deeper into the evolution and history of azulejo at the dedicated National Tile Museum.

 One thing is for sure: the Museum of Azulejos will captivate you for hours.
 On the top floor, a giant blue/white tile panel shows Lisbon’s appearance before the earthquake.